 The most northerly area at Crammag is the "Lighthouse Walls".
 These are reached by following the concrete steps down from the lighthouse, then descending a gully over on the right The routes here are very short, but on good quality rock.

 On the right hand side at the bottom of the descent gully (looking outwards) is a steep and uneven overhanging wall with a very prominent central flake.
 This is Little Wall.
 The routes here are spectacularly steep and easy, worthwhile even though they are a wee bit short.
-We climbed and named these a few years back, but most of these lines had probablybeen climbed before - as indicated by the in-situ rusty wire we found on the crux of the moderate!
+We climbed and named these a few years back, but most of these lines had probably been climbed before - as indicated by the in-situ rusty wire we found on the crux of the moderate!
 A couple of these routes will be hard to get to at the highest tides.

+Hourglass Slab is bold for the grade.
 Between routes 1 and 2 is an easy Severe variation through the overlap and there is also an easier Severe finish to Bully Beef up and rightwards.
 Also to the left of the routes on this diagram (about 10 or 20m left) is a groove, with broken blocks further up, bordered by a blocky rib on the right - both these routes are easier than they look at about Diff.
 The groove in particular is an excellent climb.

 This area lies south of the old coastguard lookout, which itself is about 100m south of the lighthouse.
-It is immediately to the east of the long narrow (S-N) inlet of Gabarrunning, which is marked on the 1:25,000 OS map.
-The north wall of Viking Zawn can be reached by traversing in from the west, at most states of the tides.
-Start by climbing down a short steep wall and stepping over onto a big promontory.
+The first climbs are immediately to the east (or southeast) of the long narrow (S-N) inlet of Gabarunning, which is marked on the 1:25,000 OS map.
+They can be reached by traversing in from Gabarunning at low tide, but this is quite tricky, (about Diff) and exposed in places.
+Start by climbing down a short steep wall and stepping over onto a big promontory. go down the slab on the east side of this promontory and then bridge across an exposed slot to get round a corner.
+Marked on the Kittiwake Zawn topo below.
 Alternatively abseil down the chimney of "Pillage" off a large block.
-The south wall, seen on the right in the photo below, is trickier to get to requiring a long abseil to small ledges.....
+The chimney finishes immediately west of the Fallen Star pinnacle, just 2m or so away.

 James Kinnaird pulling up steep jugs on the excellent pinnacle of Fallen Star.
 Picture courtesy of Stephen Reid at Needlesports.

 Big Sandy lies just off the picture to the right.
-It climbs a granite face passing a big black crystalline hold, then moving out right along an awkward crack, then back left and upwards.
+It climbs a diorite face passing a big black crystalline hold, then moving out right along an awkward crack, then back left and upwards.
 Not very well protected.
-Between Big Sandy and the pinnacle are a couple of easy (Mod.) scrambles....
-Scotlands most southerly granite routes.!
+Between Big Sandy and the pinnacle are a couple of easy (Mod.) scrambles.